virtual-labs/exp-cube-test-iitd/experiment/procedure.md

 **Positioning**

-The bearing surfaces of the testing machine and of theloading strips shall be wiped clean before positioning the specimen.
+The bearing surfaces of the testing machine and of the loading strips shall be wiped clean before positioning the specimen.

 Place the specimen in the CTM.Cube specimens shall be compressed perpendicularly to the direction of casting.

 **Rate of Loading**

-The load shall be applied without shock and increasedcontinuously at a nominal rate of14 MPa/min.
+The load shall be applied without shock and increased continuously at a nominal rate of 14 MPa/min.

 **Failure load**